JeroenMampaey/Graphics_OS/README.md

 - "CLEAR EDITOR": empty the editor
 - "SAVE n": save the editor in file n
 - "LOAD n": load the editor in file n
+Typos in the editor will not crash the OS when using the "RUN GRAPHICS" command but it will only render all triangles before the typo.